Module 2: Analyze Malware

 This skill-based malware analysis training course is intended to introduce students to malware, terminology, and focuses on a hands-on approach with labs.
 Several labs will help reinforce the learning.
 This course is instructed at a beginner level.
 Ideally, students will either be pursuing certifications, like the EC-Council Certified Ethical Hacker (CEH), CompTIA Pentest+, or OSCP, since the knowledge gained in this course will help students prepare for these examinations.

-In this free, online Malware Threats training course, you will learn basic information about malware and malware analysis.
+In this online Malware Threats training course, you will learn basic information about malware and malware analysis.
 You will learn terminology, and obtain a solid understanding of viruses, worms, ransomware, Trojans, and other cyber threats.

 What is Malware Analysis?